PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-13 17:46:38
+Last updated: 2024-04-13 17:47:14
-Random Quote: We've discussed this, mornings are for coffee and contemplation. - Jim Hopper
+Random Quote: Out there, I don't stand a chance.
+I do in here. - Jang Deok-su